 3. Establish Your Global Network

 Networking may be one of the most underrated skills necessary for today.
 While it does not come naturally to all, it can certainly be learned.
 Many, if not the majority of business and growth opportunities come through connections and referrals as opposed to searching online.
-Both life in Shanghai and Beijing arguably have a more diverse concentration of high quality connections than places like New York and Hong Kong.
-It is more likely that you will meet high profile and influential people here than in those other cities.
-I believe that is because the foreign communities here are smaller and tighter and the culture more friendly than competitive as opposed to cities like Hong Kong and Singapore.
+Both life in Shanghai and Beijing arguably have a more diverse concentration of high-quality connections than places like New York and Hong Kong.
+It is more likely that you will meet high-profile and influential people here than in those other cities.
+I believe that is because the foreign communities here are smaller and tighter and the culture is more friendly than competitive as opposed to cities like Hong Kong and Singapore.
 It is never too early to start building up your professional network.
 You really never know when and where a connection will come in handy in the near or far future.

 4. You May Never Want to Leave

 You never know what 3 months of internship in China might do to you!
 I have met countless people who came to Asia for just 6-12 months and have ended up staying for over 10 or 20 years.
-The reasons vary from work opportunities were too good to pass up, they found the lifestyle much more interesting, exciting, convenient, or they ended up meeting that special someone and found that starting a life and family here were better than any options back home.
-Even if you do go back to your home country, you will have a new found respect and appreciation for your own country and culture as well as for China.
+The reasons vary from work opportunities were too good to pass up, they found the lifestyle much more interesting, exciting, and convenient, or they ended up meeting that special someone and found that starting a life and family here was better than any options back home.
+Even if you do go back to your home country, you will have a newfound respect and appreciation for your own country and culture as well as for China.

 5. The Time is Now

 The best time to go overseas is now while you are young and have time!
 Once you start your career, perhaps even get married and have a family, life will get so busy that you will no longer have the luxury of time or freedom to explore living abroad for a few months.
-Finding an entry-level job or internship abroad can have it’s challenges, but I firmly believe the pros far outweigh the cons.
-You may find yourself slightly squeezed financially for the time-being, but if you can find a way to get the experience now, it will be of incalculable value to you both personally and professionally for the rest of your life.
+Finding an entry-level job or internship abroad can have its challenges, but I firmly believe the pros far outweigh the cons.
+You may find yourself slightly squeezed financially for the time being, but if you can find a way to get the experience now, it will be of incalculable value to you both personally and professionally for the rest of your life.
 It is an investment in yourself and your career.